 Who is the author of your itinerary?
 Yourself or a professional?

-Before going on a wine tour, you have to choose whether to make a plan by yourself or book one with a company that provides such services (with input from you, of course).
+Before going on a wine tour, you have to choose whether to make a travel plan by yourself or book one with a company that provides such services (with input from you, of course).
 If it’s your first time, it’s advisable to take the latter option.
-It’ll let you experience all that a wine tour has to offer.
+Booking a wine tour like royalty will let you experience all that a wine tour has to offer.
 The rose-tinted glasses after that will probably never go away.

-Wineries usually don’t charge for wine tours – they are a form of advertisement – but some do, especially for samples of normal and specialty wines (like port and sherry.
-You can expect an extra charge for those).
-It is an advertisement in the sense that when you leave, you are likely to buy a bottle or two for your collection (if you have one) or dinner next week, or tell your friends all about that delicious wine you had when you went on a tour (“What was it again?
+Wineries usually don’t charge for wine tours – they are a form of advertisement – but some do, especially for samples of normal and specialty wines (like port and sherry).
+You can expect an extra charge for those.
+It is an advertisement in the sense that when you leave, you are likely to buy a bottle or two for your collection (if you have one) or dinner next week, or tell your friends all about that delicious wine you had when you went on a tour.
+If you’re lucky, you’ll experience a wine tour like royalty, with exclusive tastings and a lavish atmosphere, making it all the more memorable. (“What was it again?
 A Margaux de Château Margaux?
 It was great, that’s what it was.
-You’d love it, trust me.”).
+You’d love it, trust me.”)

 Where will you do your tour?
 Be careful, it can be expensive